Should You Pay for Your Guests to Travel to Your Destination Wedding?

 As the hosts of the weekend, you're expected to pay for the usual suspects: the wedding reception (whether it's a five-course meal or a beers-and-burgers bash) and the rehearsal dinner.
 Considering your guests will all be traveling and staying in local hotels for the celebration, it's also a good idea to host a welcome party and a morning-after brunch to fill up the weekend with as many activities as possible and guarantee your guests are happily busy.
 (The only exception is if a friend or family member volunteers to host either the welcome party or the brunch for you as a gift.)

 Just because you're hosting a destination wedding doesn't mean you're expected to pay for 100+ plane tickets and accommodations for your loved ones.
-Guests should definitely expect to pay for their own airfare to and from the destination, their hotel rooms (although the couple should provide options and hotel blocks as a courtesy), any meals or beverages that are not part of the wedding festivities, and any nonwedding activities they choose to participate in.
+Guests should definitely expect to pay for their own airfare to and from the destination, their hotel rooms (although the couple should provide options and hotel blocks as a courtesy—we recommend using HotelPlanner for that), any meals or beverages that aren't part of the wedding festivities and any nonwedding activities they choose to participate in.